One-Way Ethernet Cable and Data Transfer

 The above command will start ncat listening in UDP mode on port 8000, and will, for every new connection, pipe its input into a new process tar xf -.

-Starting a new process for every connection may be desirable to auto-recover from errors in data.
+Starting a new process for every connection may also be specifically desirable, to auto-recover from errors in data.

 Since ncat option -k is used, ncat will keep listening for incoming connections, rather than terminate after the first connection ends.

-With the default options as shown, duplicate filenames will overwrite previous ones.
+With the default options as shown, any duplicate filenames will overwrite previous ones.
 The overwriting can be disabled with tar option -k (keep).
+(Note that this is about option tar -k, not ncat -k.)

-Note that ncat will start the subprocess (tar) with its stdin and stdout connected to the remote end, so it is not possible to use tar option -v to conveniently print the filenames being extracted to the screen.
+Note that ncat will start the subprocess tar with its stdout connected to the remote end, so it is not possible to use tar option -v to conveniently print the filenames being extracted to the screen.

 Server with Socat